Ukrainian president returns virtual asset bill to parliament for revision By Cointelegraph - Up News Info

-Volodymyr Zelensky, president of Ukraine, has delayed the signing of the bill that would establish the nation’s regulatory framework around digital assets.
+Volodymyr Zelensky, president of Ukraine, has delayed signing a bill that would establish the nation’s regulatory framework around digital assets.
 The draft law, entitled “On virtual assets,” secured parliamentary approval on Sept.
 8. However, according to an Oct.
 5 statement issued by the presidential office, Zelensky remitted the legislation back to the parliament alongside a number of proposed improvements.

 As per the statement, the president’s major objection to the legislation in its current shape is the costliness of establishing a new regulatory body for digital asset oversight: